Protecting Shrubs from Winter Damage

 In this blog post, we are going to talk through identifying and addressing winter damage on landscape plants.

 Ideally, plants have a chance to ‘harden off’, which is what happens when temperatures gradually get cooler from fall into winter.
 This process gets plants prepared to withstand the cold, windy winter weather.
-However, this past fall, November of 2019, we had low temperatures in the teens, skipping several temperature ranges.
+However, for example, in November of 2019, we had low temperatures in the teens, skipping several temperature ranges.
 This lack of gradual cooling meant that many plants weren’t hardened off and able to take this weather without sustaining damage.

 Symptoms of Winter Damage